 There are several choices of unsweetened cocoa powder to choose from: natural cocoa, Dutch-processed cocoa, or black cocoa.

-For this recipe, I used this natural cocoa powder from King Arthur Flour.
+For this recipe, I used natural cocoa powder from King Arthur Flour.

 Instant Espresso Powder